 Obs.: The share capital may be paid-up in kind (tangible or intangible assets, whether movable or immovable), partially or in full, at the “On the Spot Firm” desks marked with “Including the creation of companies with contributions in kind” (Com Procedimento de constituição com Entradas em Espécie).
 This possibility requires scheduling an appointment to set up the company.

 Even if the company does not need office space, a place of business must be registered, thus becoming the incoming address for all official correspondence (namely from the Tax Authority, Social Security).

-Obs.: Invest Lisboa’s virtual offices are a cost-effective option for companies wishing to set up a business in Lisbon, but who do not need actual premises.
+Obs.: the Portuguese Chamber of Commerce and industry's virtual offices are a cost-effective option for companies wishing to set up a business in Lisbon, but who do not need actual premises.